 Memo to Newspapers: Incremental Change is Not Helping: Tech News and Analysis « Making the transition from being traditional print publishers to digital-first media outlets hasn’t been easy for newspapers — in fact, many have stubbornly resisted, and tried to dip their toes into digital waters gradually without investing any substantial effort or resources.

+Well, I am not sure it should look like a newspaper at all.
 Tablet-publishing: de stand van zaken (deel 1) In veel jaarlijstjes wordt de iPad als belangrijkste mediatrend van 2010 gezien.

+The future of tablet fixation. iPad publishing: time to switch to v2.0.
 There is no way around this fact: the first batch of magazines adapted to the iPad failed to deliver.

-Toen we een jaar geleden digitaal lezen introduceerden in Nederland rekenden we op een succes, maar niet op de verkoopaantallen die we een jaar later zien.
+Consider if Chapter 13 bankruptcy for your filing.
+De ondergang van het digitale tijdschrift – hoe digitaal uitgeven dwingt tot innoveren « Digital Native.
+1 jaar na introductie: Nederlandse markt digitaal lezen groeit harder dan VS. Toen we een jaar geleden digitaal lezen introduceerden in Nederland rekenden we op een succes, maar niet op de verkoopaantallen die we een jaar later zien.

 Are Magazine iPad Apps Profitable in the Long Haul?
 Magazine editors and publishers are excited about tablet devices like the iPad.

 In them, they see a chance to give consumers the best that digital media can offer — and to be able to charge them for the content.
 But does the profit from the apps justify the expense of building and marketing them?
 What If the iPad Magazine is Already Obsolete?
 Ever since the iPad was announced, there has been no end of talk about how it and other tablets represent the future of magazines.